|Definition of Terms in Statement:|| ||

 - A personal credit card

 Only purchases made with the P-Card can be prepaid.
 Purchases made with the Travel Card or with a personal credit card cannot be reimbursed until after traveling.
-Note: For air or rail ticket purchases exceeding the individual's established Purchasing Card transaction limit, see Using the Purchasing Card.
+Note: For air or rail ticket purchases exceeding the individual's established Purchasing Card transaction limit, see The University Purchasing Card.

 See also Policy FIN-017, University Travel Card Program.